 To mitigate this hazardous task, undergraduate researchers at Clemson University designed a robotic assembly station which uses the tooling jaws of an automated O-ring gripper to pick and stretch open a ring, and then move it into position.
 Once in place, a second set of jaws ejects the ring from the gripper, seating it in the groove.
 The researchers used an AGP-8-OR O-ring seal assembly gripper, by American Grippers Inc, to demonstrate its use in both automated and hand-assist bench-top assembly modes.

 Using robotics and automation can mean fewer on-the-job injuries, lower insurance and medical costs, less workers’ compensation pay, and less time off of work.
 Fewer injuries also mean less need to hire and train new workers.

 Additionally, when line workers are less tired or stressed, they get more done and have better morale.
 Their quality of work may also improve.

 All of these cross functional ergonomic improvement factors can add up to provide a safer, more efficient—and more profitable—factory production line.

 For OEM manufacturers looking to invest in robotics and automated assembly to combat RSI and CTD in their workforce, American Grippers Inc provides a complete range of sophisticated automation devices that include pneumatic and robotic grippers, rotary actuators, thrusters, linear actuator slides, mini slides, robotic tool changers, and overload devices.
 All products are available in imperial and metric versions for flexibility of design for a world market.

 American Grippers Inc headquarters is located in Trumbull, CT, and all of our parts are made in the USA.
 AGI products are used in a variety of manufacturing processes, including assembly, packaging, loading and unloading, and part transfer.

-To learn more concerning our assembly automation components, please call or e-mail us and we will help with your application needs.
+To learn more concerning our assembly automation components, please contact us and we will help with your application needs.